sverweij/dependency-cruiser/doc/rules.md

     from: upsell, to: search|check-out|view-trip|check-in,
     ...

-But that'll grow old quadratically fast.
-Especially when your business components grow like a flock of rabbits.
+But that'll grow old fast.
+Quadratically, to be precise.
+Especially when your business components breeds like a flock of rabbits.
 In stead, you can use

 ```json
 {